YiqinZhao/yiqinzhao.me-source/content/index.md

 🔊 *My name pounces as: Yi-Chin*

-I am a fourth-year Computer Science M.S./Ph.D. candidate at [Worcester Polytechnic Institute (WPI)](https://wpi.edu) and a proud member of [The Cake Lab](https://cake-lab.github.io) research group.
+I am a fifth-year Computer Science M.S./Ph.D. candidate at [Worcester Polytechnic Institute (WPI)](https://wpi.edu) and a proud member of [The Cake Lab](https://cake-lab.github.io) research group.
 I feel extremely fortunate to be advised by my kind and wise advisor [Prof. Tian Guo](https://tianguo.info).

-I am interested in designing system supports and optimizations for Augmented Reality (AR) applications.
+My research interest lies in ubiquitous computing, augmented reality, and computer vision.
-My recent research has a strong focus on designing system support for AR environment lighting understanding and photorealistic rendering.
+My recent research projects have a strong focus on improving photorealism in mobile AR by developing novel environment lighting sensing systems.
+The insights of my research are mainly derived from the investigation of mobile device dynamics, physical modeling of spatial transformations, and data-driven studies.
+In the past, I have designed machine learning models and real-time systems for mobile AR environment lighting estimation.
+I’m also interested in security and privacy issues associated with photorealism in AR.

-In the past, I have interned at [Baidu](https://baidu.com) (Summer 2018), [Kuaishou Y-tech Graphics AI team](http://www.chongyangma.com/team/index.html) in Spring 2022, and [GoogleARVR](https://arvr.google.com) in Summer, Fall 2022 and Spring 2023.
+In the past, I have interned at [Google AR&VR](https://arvr.google.com), [Kuaishou Y-tech Graphics AI team](http://www.chongyangma.com/team/index.html), [Baidu](https://baidu.com).
-In my spare time, I enjoy hiking, road tripping, and work on my [website templates](https://github.com/YiqinZhao/yiqinzhao.me-source).
+In my spare time, I enjoy being in the nature, road tripping, and work on my [website templates](https://github.com/YiqinZhao/yiqinzhao.me-source).

 ## 📰 News